2024 Solar Incentives Guide for Allison Park, PA - Tax Credits & Rebates

 EcoWatch's Allison Park, PA Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or reach out to a local Allison Park solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your solar system – or reach out to a local Allison Park solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Who installs solar panels near me?

-To find a top-rated solar panel installer, check out our guide to Allison Park's top solar panel companies.
+To find the right solar panel installer for you, check out our guide to the best solar companies in Allison Park.

-Many solar incentives apply to a property you own that is located within the United States, and most secondary residences will fall under this distinction.
-Other solar incentives may be available for commercial properties, depending on the specifics.
-We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.
+Many solar incentives are intended to apply to a property you own that is located within the United States, and most secondary residences fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the details.
+We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.